 Mopeds offer many individuals an affordable way to get around.
 However, it is imperative for individuals in Kentucky to understand the laws that apply to operating a moped.
 Here, we want to discuss the most pertinent moped laws that you need to be aware of in order to remain legal and safe on the roadway.

-Kentucky requires individuals to have a driver’s license or a moped license or permit.
+Kentucky requires individuals to be at least 16 years old and have a driver’s license or a moped license or permit.
 Moped licenses are issued by the circuit clerk’s office in the county of the person’s residence.
 Individuals must be at least 16 years of age to obtain a motorcycle permit and to ride a moped in Kentucky.

 If a person already has another valid form of operator’s license, they do not have to apply for a moped license.
 This includes a Class D, M, or CDL.